mawks12/power_outage_USA/index.markdown

 **Initial Data Cleaning**
 The original dataset contained a number of columns, many of which were not used in our analysis.
 A complete list of all of the columns in the dataset can be found [here](https://www.sciencedirect.com/science/article/pii/S2352340918307182#bib1) under Table 1.
 The columns that were used in our analysis were: "TODO: list columns used"
 Some of the columns where modified to make them more useful for our analysis.
-For example, the "OUTAGE.START.DATE" and "OUTAGE.RESTORATION.DATE" columns were converted to datetime objects and merged with the "OUTAGE.START.TIME" and "OUTAGE.RESTORATION.TIME".The "OUTAGE.DURATION" column was also converted to a timedelta object.
+For example, the "OUTAGE.START.DATE" and "OUTAGE.RESTORATION.DATE" columns were converted to datetime objects and merged with the "OUTAGE.START.TIME" and "OUTAGE.RESTORATION.TIME".
+The "OUTAGE.DURATION" column was also converted to a timedelta object.
+Afterwords, these were merged into one value, containing the full date and time of the outage.
+Original Dates and times where left as seperate values in case they could become usefull in training a prediction model.